SLED Seal

 Statewide Interoperable Communications

 South Carolina has made significant strides in achieving interoperability across the State through the development of its shared statewide 800 megahertz (MHz) trunked radio system.
 Homeland security funds have been used across the State to enhance this statewide radio network.
 Commonly referred to as the "Palmetto 800," the South Carolina system has continued to grow and today is P25 compliant and is one of the largest shared, statewide radio networks in the nation with over 80,000 users.
-This system as well as interoperable communications training and guidance for statewide operations is supported by the Office of Homeland Security, the Statewide Interoperability Coordinator and the Statewide Interoperability Executive Committee.
+This system as well as interoperable communications training and guidance for statewide operations is supported by the SAA Department, the Statewide Interoperability Coordinator and the Statewide Interoperability Executive Committee.
 Their Homeland Security provided website is located at the following link: www.interoperability.sc.gov

 SLED Active Shooter / Complex Coordinated Terrorist Attack (AS/CCTA) Program